andr-ew/eels/README.md

 # eels (beta)

-dual digital delay / comb filter with a variety of i/o modes and modulation options.
+dual delay / comb filter with a variety of i/o modes and modulation options.

 an undersea cousin of [wrms](https://github.com/andr-ew/wrms).